f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

 ============================

 #.
 In UDF, SSH or WEBSSH to ``Dev Portal``
 #.
-Similar to API-GW instance, click on the ``Developer Portal Clusters`` row and copy the CURL command.
+Similar to API-GW instance, click on the ``Developer Portal Clusters`` row and copy the cURL command.

    .. warning:: DO NOT CLICK ON ``Developer Portal Internal Clusters``

 #.
-The CURL command should looks like this
+The cURL command should looks like this

    .. code-block:: bash

       curl -k https://10.1.1.6/install/nginx-agent > install.sh && sudo sh install.sh -g devportal-cluster && sudo systemctl start nginx-agent

-   .. warning:: check the FQDN is 10.1.1.6 and not the UDF public proxy FQDN
+   .. warning:: Check that the FQDN is 10.1.1.6 and not the UDF public proxy FQDN

 #.
-On NGINX Dev-Portal SSH session, paste and execute the CURL command.
+On NGINX Dev-Portal SSH session, paste and execute the cURL command.
 You will see the below outcome at the end of the installation.

    .. code-block:: bash